iHanjra/module-three-study-guide/05-react-forms.md

 ## Select Dropdowns

 - What is the default value of `selectOption`?
 Why?
+Empty because the default state was set to empty string.
 - Why are we setting the `selectOption` to `event.target.value`?
 - The option value `cats` doesn't match the option display `Cats!`.
 Is that ok?
+Yes because the value is the only that

 ```js
 // State